Our Summer Camps Staff

 Leslie Hillman, BA, Linfield College.
 A Catlin Gabel alumna, Leslie has been a teaching assistant in Catlin Gabel's Lower School for 16 years.

-Allie Kautz, BS child development, San Diego State University; 4th grade teaching assistant at Catlin Gabel.
+Allie Kautz, BS Child Development, San Diego State University; After School Programs Teaching Assistant at Catlin Gabel.
 Allie's inspiration to become a teacher came from her mother, who was a special education preschool teacher.
-Allie also taught preschool for a number of years in San Diego before moving to Portland last year.
+Allie also taught preschool for a number of years in San Diego, CA before moving to Portland in 2013.
+Allie is currently pursuing her degree in Speech and Language Pathology at Portland State University.
 Cooking, knitting, and exploring Portland are among her favorite things to do.

 Amanda Lightiser, BA women's studies, University of Georgia; MFA, University of Oregon; J.D., Northeastern University.
 Amanda recently moved from New Orleans, where she taught literature and writing at Tulane University and Isidore Newman School for nine years.
 She is thrilled to be back in Oregon, and excited to be teaching sophomore and junior English and working with seniors on their college essays at Catlin Gabel.
 Before finding her way to writing and teaching, Amanda worked as an attorney representing death row inmates in Florida.
 She is working on a novel based on her experiences.